mimishu/collectionbuilder/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="Example About Content;About the About Page" %}

+## Example About Content

+First sentence
+2nd sentence.

+A link to my [source code](https://mimishu.github.io/collectionbuilder)

+A list of things relevant to my collection:
+- thing one
+- thing two
+- thing three

 ## About the Collection